Bar Training Course (PgDip)

 Our vibrant student body combined with highly qualified academic staff provides the perfect environment to explore the dynamic and fast-paced fields of law, politics and international relations.

-The Bar Training Course (BTC) is suitable for graduates in Law or any other subject in combination with the relevant ‘conversion course’ (CPE/GDL).
-Applicants should show a commitment to the legal profession, specifically practice at the Bar (e.g. via placements, mooting competitions, public speaking).
+- Evidence of your commitment to the legal profession, specifically practice at the Bar (e.g. via placements, mooting competitions, public speaking).

 English language requirements